PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/migration-guide.md

 If you need to obtain an access token outside the context of `MsalProvider` you can use the `PublicClientApplication` instance directly and call `getAllAccounts()` to get the account object.

+> [!IMPORTANT]
-⚠️**IMPORTANT**: Only attempt silent token acquisition outside the context of `MsalProvider`.
+> Only attempt silent token acquisition outside the context of `MsalProvider`.
 You should not call an interactive method (redirect or popup) outside the context of `MsalProvider`.

-**Note:** The example below shows initialization of `PublicClientApplication` for demonstration purposes. `PublicClientApplication` should only be initialized once per page load and you should use the same instance here that you provide to `MsalProvider`.
+The example below shows initialization of `PublicClientApplication` for demonstration purposes. `PublicClientApplication` should only be initialized once per page load and you should use the same instance here that you provide to `MsalProvider`.

 ```javascript
 import { PublicClientApplication } from "@azure/msal-browser";